helya1/helya1/README.md

-Hello there! 👋 I'm Helya,
+Hi there! 👋 I'm Helya,

 - 📍 Based in Strasbourg, France
 - 🎓 Master's in Scientific Computing & Mathematics of Information (In Progress)